History of Toddington services

 R. H. Banks Esq

-R. H. Banks proposed an extremely poor rent offer.
+R. H. Banks, who provided fuel and catering at London Colney, proposed an extremely poor rent offer.

 The position of the buildings was praised, but their design was "undistinguished", space hadn't been efficiently used, and a lot of space had been wasted.